highlanderkev/ReactiveAkka.Net/slides.md

 - Can be traced back to a specific paper by Leslie Lamport [paper](assets/time-clocks.pdf)
 - Expanded to include error handling, scaling and consistency
 - Common example from wikipedia for Reactive Programming, sort of fails to illustate idea completely
-- So I tried to improve it a little bit.
+- So I tried to improve it a little bit...

 <footer class="source">source: http://www.lamport.org/</footer>